greim/reglib/README.markdown

-You're free to use selectors in the way described above, however reglib takes full advantage of this functionality in its event delegation API, providing a natural way to initialize usefull variables:
+You're free to use selectors in the way described above, however reglib takes full advantage of this functionality in its event delegation API, providing a natural way to initialize useful variables:

     REGLIB.click('div.foo > span.bar + a@href', function(event, fooDiv, barSpan, link){
         // pattern matches are passed to the handler function as arguments